khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 `Output: [[1, 2], [1, 3], [2, 3]]`

 # Permutations
 The fundamental difference between all possible subset generation and the permutation is, every element is added and again removed in subset generation, whereas every position is used and then released to ensure unique arrangements in the permutation generation process.
-Additionally, in permutations every sublist size must be equal to the size of the input array, contrariry in all possible subsets, a sublist can be of any size between [0...n]
+Additionally, in permutations every sublist size must be equal to the size of the input array, contrarily in all possible subsets, a sublist can be of any size between [0...n]

-> Permutation is basically all possible rearrangments of all the elements in the input array.
+> Permutation is basically all possible rearrangements of all the elements in the input array.
 For example, for a given array [1,2]; the [1,2] and [2,1] are two different arrangements of the same set of elements, so they are considered as two valid permutations.

 Below tree shows all possible arrangements of items [1,2,3].
 Only the green tick marked sublists are the valid permutations.
 	Start: []